Sri Lanka is a

 establish unions, and the country has a strong trade union tradition.
 Any

-seven workers may form a union, adopt a charter, elect leaders, and publicize
+seven workers may form a union, adopt a charter, elect leaders, and

-delays, and unofficially are discouraged.
-Nonetheless, approximately 25
+administrative delays, and unofficially are discouraged.
+Nonetheless,

-unionized.
-In total there were more than 1,000,000 union members, 650,000 of
+Hill Tamil, is unionized.
+In total there were more than 1,000,000 union

-whom were women.
-Approximately 20 percent of the nonagricultural work force in
+members, 650,000 of whom were women.
+Approximately 20 percent of the

-the private sector was unionized.
-Unions represent most workers in large
+nonagricultural work force in the private sector was unionized.
+Unions

-private firms, but those in small-scale agriculture and small businesses
+represent most workers in large private firms, but those in small-scale

-usually do not belong to unions.
-Public sector employees are unionized at very
+agriculture and small businesses usually do not belong to unions.
+Public

-high rates and are highly politicized.
+sector employees are unionized at very high rates and are highly

 Most large unions are affiliated with political parties and